jakeyounglol/StikDebug/README.md

 ## Features
 - On-device debugging/Just-In-Time (JIT) compilation for supported apps via [`idevice`](https://github.com/jkcoxson/idevice).
-- Seamless integration with our custom built loopback vpn.
+- Seamless integration with **StikVPN**, our custom loopback VPN.
+- Built-in StikVPN management to enable or disable the connection.
+- Ability to edit the StikVPN device and fake IP addresses.
+- Option to disable StikVPN auto start at launch.
 - Native UI for managing debugging/JIT-enabling.
 - No data collection—ensuring full privacy.

 ## License